 Want to know another way to build your own wood fired pizza oven?
 Then have a look at this DIY pizza oven which made use of an exercise ball to create its dome!

-Yes, you can use an exercise ball as the mould for your DIY pizza oven.
+Yes, you can use an exercise ball as the mould for your DIY wood fired pizza oven.
 It’s a convenient way for those who already have one at home, and it’s less messy than other pizza oven projects!